 Formaldehyde, dibutyl phthalate (DBP), and toluene are the dirty three everyone always talks about, but now new brands of nail polishes have hit the shelves claiming to be 5-free.
 That includes jettisoning formaldehyde resin and camphor as well.
 So they are squeaky clean!

-I decided to test as many nail polishes that are cited as natural and non-toxic alternatives as I could find and find the best non-toxic nailpolishes.
+I decided to test as many nail polishes that are cited as natural and non-toxic alternatives as I could find and report on the results.
+For all, I had them put on at a nail salon, because I’m terrible at doing my own nails.
 I wore each for one week before photographing the results.
 Here’s what I found:

 Habit is a natural strengthening nail polish made with Myrrh Extract.
 It’s PETA-certified as vegan and cruelty-free, gluten-free, free of Toluene, Formaldehyde, Formaldehyde Resin, Camphor, TPP, Xylene, Phthalates, Parabens and Fragrances, and is made in the U.S.A.
 It goes on smoothly, and after a week of wear chips some.

 Conclusion: Not bad, but not the best on the market.

 Sundays, which also has two salons in New York City, says its polishes are 10-free.
 That includes phthalate, toluene, xylene, ethyl tosylamide, camphor, formaldehyde, formaldehyde resin, parabens, and tert-butyl hydroperoxide.
 The 10th ingredient they don’t use is anything derived from animals, so yes, it’s vegan, too!
 I was very, very impressed with how beautifully it goes on and stays on.
 Plus, there is a whole range of classy colors to choose from.